Sexually violent predator laws

 A "mental abnormality" is a legal term that is not identical to a mental disorder, though experts generally refer to diagnoses contained in the Diagnostic and Statistical Manual of Mental Disorders (DSM) as evidence of a mental abnormality.

 In most cases, commitment as an SVP is indefinite; however, once a person is committed, the confining agency is constitutionally required to conduct periodic reviews of that person's mental condition.
-If the committed person's condition changes so he/she no longer meets commitment criteria, he/she must be released.
+If the committed person's condition changes enough to no longer meet the commitment criteria, they must be released.
 In some circumstances, committed persons can be released to court-monitored conditional releases to less restrictive alternative placements (LRAs).